scbirlab/demo-mic-predict/sources/header.md

 dataset](https://doi.org/10.1021/acsinfecdis.8b00193), available to browse [here](https://huggingface.co/datasets/scbirlab/thomas-2018-spark-wt).

 Predictions are given in micromolar (µM) and µg/mL.
 You can optionally have uncertainty scores calculated.
+These can take a few minutes, so please be patient.

 This model was generated using [our Duvida framework](https://github.com/scbirlab/duvida), as a result of hyperparameter searches and selecting the model that performs best on unseen test data (from a scaffold split).